CMSgov/bcda-static-site/_announcements/normal-data-availability-resumed-for-2025-claims.md

 published_date: 2025-02-13
 description: "Normal BCDA operations resume after end-of-year transition."
 lead_paragraph: "Access to all PY 2025 data restored."
+custom_excerpt: "Access to all PY 2025 data restored."
 ---

 Now that annual maintenance is complete, you’ll have access to all PY 2025 data using the `/Group/all` and `/Patient` endpoints.